mialkin/docs/programming/scrum/scrum.md

 ### Sprint backlog

 **Sprint backlog** is a place where the highest priority user stories go.
-They get estimated for size and are commited to for the next sprint.
+They get estimated for size and are committed to for the next sprint.

 ### Burndown chart